wfclark5/flockmtl/docs/docs/resource-management/resource-management.md

 Resource Management is a critical component of FlockMTL that provides comprehensive tools for managing models, prompts, and secrets essential to semantic analytics tasks.

-# Table of Contents

-Below is a quick overview to help you navigate with ease through the documentation.
-You can click on any of the links to jump to the relevant section.

 import TOCInline from '@theme/TOCInline';

 <TOCInline toc={toc} />

 ## 1. Models

-[Model Management](/docs/resource-management/model-management) allows configuration of both system-defined and user-defined models for various semantic analytics purposes.
+[Model Management](/docs/resource-management/models) allows configuration of both system-defined and user-defined models for various semantic analytics purposes.

 ### Key Capabilities: